GooFit/GooFit/docs/documentation.md

 This function will configure the global structures that will be used when performing the fit.
 First, it will call the function `populateArrays` with itself, which involves adding the number Variables, and the values for each Variable into the host_parameters array.
-Observables, constants, and normalisations are done the exact same way.
+Observables, constants, and normalizations are done the exact same way.
 Once complete, it will add all component PDFs using the same `populateArrays` method.

 After all PDFs have been added, the metric operation is added last (#listingmetrics) and overrides the `*logger` component